Lingcc/Clang-LLVM-tutorial/README.md

 # Other Options #
 The Clang team has been hard at work making it easier to write tools using Clang.
 There are [4 options](http://clang.llvm.org/docs/Tooling.html) for developing tools using clang and llvm infrastructure.

-# Latest Stable LLVM / Clang (v3.2) #
+# Latest Stable LLVM / Clang (v3.7) #
 The master branch tracks recent commits to the clang and llvm svn.
 The tutorial assumes you have grabbed a copy of both llvm and clang by following [these instructions](http://clang.llvm.org/get_started.html) and that have installed the the resulting binaries by running `make install`.
-If you want the latest public release, then checkout the *3.2* branch.
+If you want the latest public release, then checkout the *3.7* branch.

-    git clone git@github.com:loarabia/Clang-tutorial.git
+    git clone git@github.com:Lingcc/Clang-LLVM-tutorial.git
-    git checkout 3.2
+    git checkout 3.7

-These code can also work on the latest LLVM SVN trunck: SVN r179830

 # CI tutorials #
 The tutorials prefixed with CI are the same as the original tutorials but use the [CompilerInstance](http://clang.llvm.org/doxygen/classclang_1_1CompilerInstance.html) object and its helper methods to perform the same tasks as the original tutorials.
 For the most part, this makes the code much more compact.

 # Contact Me #
-For any questions, please ping me via my github account.
-Changes and additions are always welcome.
+For any questions, you can:
+- ping me on github
+- email me kunling@lingcc.com